4ida/island-insular/README.md

 ## PERMISSIONS

 We only request permissions to achieve what you want.
-So only the followings:
+So only the followings sensitive permissions:

 - **DEVICE-ADMIN**: Device administrator privilege is required to create the Insular space (work profile), which serves as the fundamental functionality of Insular.
 It will be explicitly requested for your consent.
 - **PACKAGE_USAGE_STATS**: Required to correctly recognize the running state of apps.
 It will be explicitly requested for your consent.